GoogleCloudDataproc/custom-images/README.md

 2.  gcloud >= 181.0.0 (2017-11-30)
     *   gcloud beta components is required.
 Use `gcloud components install beta` or `sudo apt-get install google-cloud-sdk`.
+3. Bash 4+
-3. A GCE project with billing, Google Cloud Dataproc API, Google Compute Engine API, and Google Cloud Storage APIs enabled.
+4. A GCE project with billing, Google Cloud Dataproc API, Google Compute Engine API, and Google Cloud Storage APIs enabled.
-4. Use `gcloud config set project <your-project>` to specify which project to use to create and save your custom image.
+5. Use `gcloud config set project <your-project>` to specify which project to use to create and save your custom image.

 ## Generate custom image